varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

-   Perhaps the most important aspect of tuning Varnish is writting effective VCL code.
+   Perhaps the most important aspect of tuning Varnish is writing effective VCL code.
    For now, however, we will focus on tuning Varnish for your hardware, operating system and network.
    To be able to do that, knowledge of Varnish architecture is helpful.